-7.The student responsible for the repair project in Class 6 and 7 will be present to appear before the judge and tell, in sequence, the repairs made to the equipment at 1:00 p.m. on Tuesday, entry day.
+7. The student responsible for the repair project in Class 6 and 7 will be present to appear before the judge and tell, in sequence, the repairs made to the equipment on entry day.
 The FFA jacket will not be worn during the presentation and judges will ask questions following the presentation.